ishaan-dwivedi/ICE_Table_Solver/DEVELOPMENT.md

 # Development
 ---
 ---
 - **5/6/20** Added all functionality.
-An ice table can now be solved.
+An more complex ice table can now be solved.
 Added code to help with displaying the solved ice table onto the GUI.
 Test cases were added to test methods for the IceSolver class.
+Completed README.md.
 ---
 - **5/5/20** Changed a couple helper functions to avoid repetitive code.
 PopulateEquationData() works properly and reads in the